rust-lang/rust-forge/src/infra/docs/rustc-ci.md

 for that platform.

 These builders are running on a special pool of builders set up and maintained for us by GitHub.

+Almost all build steps shell out to separate scripts.
+This keeps the CI fairly platform independent (i.e., we are not overly reliant on GitHub Actions).
+GitHub Actions is only relied on for bootstrapping the CI process and for orchestrating the scripts that drive the process.

 [platforms]: https://doc.rust-lang.org/nightly/rustc/platform-support.html
 [rustup-toolchain-install-master]: https://github.com/kennytm/rustup-toolchain-install-master